buildpacks/docs/content/docs/features/dockerfiles.md

 participate in the `detect` phase - analyzing application source code to determine if they are needed.
 During `detect`, extensions can contribute to the [build plan][TODO] - recording dependencies that they are able to "provide" (though unlike buildpacks, they can't "require" anything).
 If the provided order contains extensions, the output of `detect` will be a group of image extensions and a group of buildpacks that together produce a valid build plan.

-The selected group of image extensions will be used to generate Dockerfiles prior to the `build` and `export` phases (in the [initial implementation](#phased-approach), only limited Dockerfiles for run-image customization are allowed).
 Image extensions only generate Dockerfiles - they don't create layers or participate in the `build` phase.

 An image extension could be defined with the following directory: